-Toe-to-Heel Air Injection (THAI)—An In-Situ Combustion Emerging Technology
+Toe-to-Heel Air Injection (THAI)—A Promising In-Situ Combustion Emerging Technology

 This course covers key reservoir engineering aspects of heavy oil recovery by conventional in-situ combustion (ISC), emphasizing the field applications, with a focus on the new areas of ISC application, namely, for deep heavy oil reservoirs and for tertiary applications after steam-injection based processes.

 The use of horizontal wells in combination with ISC is the main focus of this course.
-Both uses of horizontal wells in old fields (where an ISC was implemented) and uses of horizontal wells in newly developed ISC processes are covered.
-These new processes comprise of COSH, top-down ISC, THAITM and CAPRITM processes.
-Details are provided on Toe-to-Heel Air Injection (THAITM) as an emerging technology involving short-distance oil displacement.
-A critical mass of information has emerged after more than 5 years of field testing in five different oil fields (two fields in Canada and three fields outside Canada).
-This course involves discussion of these lessons pertaining to THAITM in the following areas:
+Use of horizontal wells both in old fields (where an ISC was implemented) and in newly developed ISC processes are covered.
+These new processes comprise of COSH, top-down ISC, and THAITM processes.
+Details are provided on Toe-to-Heel Air Injection (THAITM) as an emerging technology involving gravity-stable, short-distance oil displacement.
+A critical mass of information has emerged after more than 11 years of field testing in five different oil fields (two fields in Canada and three fields outside Canada).
+This course involves discussion of the lessons pertaining to THAI process in the following areas:

 - Development of the process

 - Consistent in-situ upgrading of the produced oil and hydrogen production

 - Status of current development and limitations

 Attendees will become familiar with conventional ISC as a process, which can be commercially applied in heavy oil reservoirs, including heavy oil reservoirs having a high reservoir temperature, either naturally or due to a previous application of a steam-based steam injection process.
 Potential of the new ISC processes involving consistent oil in-situ upgrading and hydrogen production will be discussed.
 It is surmised that ISC with upgrading of produced oil will become reality in the not-too-distant future.